giraone/pms-sample-jee-01/readme.md

 This is not a good idea together with I18N!
 Best solution would be to separate the field validation definitions together with their messages in separate configurations.

+- There is no validation of catalog values (currently used in the `countryOfBirth` attribute of `Employee`) yet.

 - Usage of `@XmlRootElement` vs. `@JsonSerialize` to serialize the JAX-RS DTOs is an open issues.
 This includes some decisions, e.g. how to serialize date and time  values: ISO strings vs. long values?
 This should be addressed together with the contract-first approach.

 - Logging
   - There is only a simple Log4J 2 configuration yet.